Choosing a care home

 - Is there an outdoor area and garden?
 Does it feel safe and secure?

-- How does the home keep vaulable items?
+- How does the home store your valuable items?

 - Are there regular visiting services, such as hairdressers, chiropodists or ministers?

-- What is the view from my room?
+- What is the view from your room?

 - Can I use a telephone in privacy, for incoming and outgoing calls?
 Can I have my own direct telephone number?